jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/rockchip.md

 The `jellyfin-ffmpeg6` deb package required by Jellyfin 10.9 comes with all necessary user mode Rockchip MPP & RGA drivers.

-Besides that you only need to install the OpenCL runtime (libmali) and configure the the device permissions.
+Besides that, you only need to install the OpenCL runtime (libmali) and configure the device permissions.

 :::note